 Our farms make a vital contribution to UK food security and the area has an emerging reputation for the development of agri-tech.
+As such, our agricultural sector provides opportunities for a proactive response to climate change and improved food security and a new generation of agri-tech could diversify and strengthen our agricultural roots.

 Similarly, our excellent water quality means that our coast has the potential to contribute to the growth of the English Marine aquaculture sector with an emerging cluster of aquaculture businesses operating off Dorset.